Isometric Hammer Work for Bending Success

 - Jedd’s Training Update – Fire Walk with Me

 This entry was posted on Monday, May 10th, 2010 at 12:39 am and is filed under feats, feats of strength, feats of strength bending, grip strength, how to improve grip strength, how to rip cards, how to tear cards, old strongman feats of strength, strongman feats, tearing cards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson